 C:\Program Files (x86)\Microsoft Visual Studio\Shared\Python39_64\Lib\site-packages\cv2

-10. Copy and check OpenCV package in Houdini
+10. Copy and check the OpenCV package in Houdini

-If you are using MLOPs, go to the folder where you store MLOPs data: $MLOPS/data/dependencies/python, for example: C:\Users\Aleksandr\Documents\GitHub\MLOPs\data\dependencies\python.
-Then backup copy of the cv2 folder to any location and delete it.
+If you are using MLOPs, go to the folder where you store MLOPs data: $MLOPS/data/dependencies/python, for example, C:\Users\Aleksandr\Documents\GitHub\MLOPs\data\dependencies\python.
+Then, backup copies of the cv2 folder to any location and delete it.

 Launch Houdini.